Board Members

 President

 Kathya is an attorney with masters in Anthropology (Brazil) and in Law (US), and was a Fulbright Humphrey Fellow in International Human Rights at the University of Minnesota Law School.
+She teaches International Human Rights at St. Thomas Law School.
 Kathya worked in Brazil for a State Government Foundation providing legal assistance to inmates in a maximum security prison.
 At the International Criminal Tribunal for the Former Yugoslavia (ICTY), in The Hague, she worked for the Trial Chamber in the Ratko Mladić case, who was convicted of genocide and crimes against humanity.
 During her Fulbright program, Kathya had a professional affiliation at MTN where she created and hosted shows about the US prison system and global human rights.
 Kathya has been honored with such awards as the Sullivan Ballou Award for heartfelt commitment to Human Rights, a Paul Harris Fellow and a Paul Harris Safire from Rotary International.
 Kathya has served as a board director for organizations in Brazil and in the US, most recently co-founding the Brazilian Lawyers Association.
-Kathya loves to play the piano, dance the Argentine tango and watch movies.
+Kathya loves to play the piano, dance the Argentine tango, watch movies and travel.

 Nancy Dunlavy